Olubayode/-Batter-Picher-MatchUp/README.md

-# Softball Data Pipeline - 643 Charts API Integration
+# Softball Data Pipeline - XXX Charts API Integration

 ## 📍 Project Overview

-This project automates the retrieval, processing, and organization of **Oklahoma Softball Team Data** for the 2024 and 2025 seasons using the **643 Charts API**.
+This project automates the retrieval, processing, and organization of ** XXXX Softball Team Data** for the 2024 and 2025 seasons using the **643 Charts API**.
 The pipeline collects roster data, player-specific hitting and pitching stats (overall and split types), and combines them into **master files** for seamless analysis.

 ---